tahmedge/Typing-Test-Using-Matrix-10-Keyboard-Layout/README.md

 # Typing-Test-Using-Matrix-10-Keyboard-Layout
-Experimental software developed for Android device for the EECS 4441 Project.
+Experimental software developed for Android device for the EECS 5351 course project at York University.